MustardOS/mustardos.github.io/help/portmaster.md

 ***Note:*** You might have to create the /ports/ folder in both cases.

 4) Follow any additional instructions for the game.
-For example, Stardew Valley asks you to copy content into /ports/StardewValley/gamedata/
+For example, on the [PortMaster Games page for Stardew Valley](https://portmaster.games/detail.html?name=stardewvalley), the Instructions section asks you to copy content into /ports/StardewValley/gamedata/

 ### Launch the game